Engee documentation

 This example shows how to implement a speech compression method using the EngeeDSP library functionality.
-This example implements linear prediction coding (LPC), which is a technique used primarily in audio and speech processing to represent the spectral envelope of a digital speech signal in a compressed form using linear prediction model information.
-The model implements LPC analysis and synthesis of the speech signal.
+This example implements linear prediction coding (LPC), a method used mainly in audio and speech processing to represent the spectral envelope of a digital speech signal in a compressed form using information from a linear prediction model.
+The model implements the analysis and synthesis of the LPC speech signal.

-In the analysis section, the reflection coefficients are extracted from the signal and used to calculate the residual signal.
+In the "analysis" section, reflection coefficients are extracted from the signal and used to calculate the residual signal.

 The residual signal and reflection coefficients require fewer bits to encode than the original speech signal.